Design and Technology

 Children acquire and apply knowledge and understanding of materials and components, mechanisms and control systems, structures, existing products, quality and health and safety.

 The skills learned in D&T also help with learning across the curriculum.
-For example, knowledge about the properties of materials helps in Science and the practice of measuring accurately helps in Maths.
-These skills help in Computing through the children’s use of computer control and, naturally, in Art and Design as well.
+Knowledge about the properties of materials helps in science and the practice of measuring accurately helps in maths.
+These skills help in computing through the children’s use of computer control and, naturally, in art and design.

 Design and Technology education helps develop children’s skills through collaborative working and problem-solving, and knowledge in design, materials, structures, mechanisms and electrical control.
 They are encouraged to be creative and innovative, and are actively encouraged to think about important issues such as sustainability and enterprise.